microsoft/maro/docs/source/examples/multi_agent_dqn_cim.rst

 -----

-`Agent <https://maro.readthedocs.io/en/latest/key_components/rl_toolkit.html#agent>`_ is the kernel abstraction of the RL formulation for a real-world problem.
-For this scenario, the agent is the algorithmic abstraction of a port.
+`Agent <https://maro.readthedocs.io/en/latest/key_components/rl_toolkit.html#agent>`_ is the kernel abstraction of the RL formulation for real-world problems.
+In this scenario, the agent is the algorithmic abstraction of a port.
 We choose DQN as our underlying learning algorithm with a TD-error-based sampling mechanism.